Application Components

 Please review UC Berkeley's Graduate Admissions information and Graduate Admissions Requirements(link is external) for futher information and requirements for all graduate program applicants.

-Additional Information for Neuroscience Applicants
+Additional Information & Instruction for Neuroscience Applicants

 Undergraduate Preparation